ddavis-4/PersonalSite/log.md

 So it has been a few days about two weeks since I have written to you.
 I have complete my resume and my indeed profile.
 I still need to update my Linked in, however I have begun looking for jobs.
 I am writing this because my resume works on my site now.

 okay maybe not.

+### January 22 2025

+To day was the second day of my last semester.
+Guess what ? thats right my resume works again on my personal site.
+I had to move it from the extra dir, and put it with the other pages.
+The only link that doesn't work is on the index page.
+As it is defined in the js and the route is different from the index page compared to the other pages.
+So I am going to have to stop bein lazy with my programming but thats an issue for some other time. she'll play!

+Also working on my git skills as I am somewhat a bot.

+I asked a friend for help and he reminded me how much more talented some programmers are.